 Compatibility with VMware vSphere 6.7

-NAKIVO Backup & Replication is constantly updated, which allows the product to improve its functionality, introduce new ways of data protection, and ensure compatibility with the latest technological innovations in virtualization.
+NAKIVO Backup & Replication is constantly updated, which allows the product to improve its functionality, introduce new ways of data protection (e.g. remote office backup), and ensure compatibility with the latest technological innovations in virtualization.
 When VMware introduced the latest version of vSphere – 6.7 – NAKIVO made sure that it could meet new system requirements of the platform.
 The product is currently compatible with vSphere 6.7, which allows you to reliably protect VMware vSphere environments without experiencing any issues.

 Most modern organizations are interested in building and deploying virtual environments, as it is a more flexible and cost-effective solution for data protection.
 VMware vSphere is considered to be one of the most efficient and reliable virtualization platforms.
 Its latest version introduced new exclusive features, which have considerably improved the product’s functionality.

 To determine how to improve your virtual environment with VMware vSphere, you need to have a close look at the available VMware vSphere editions and licensing.
 Your choice should be primarily based on the size of the environment in which you operate, the required features and components, and the desired support.
 Furthermore, it is important to ensure that you have a data-protection solution in place that is compatible with the virtualization platform and that meets all the system requirements.
-NAKIVO Backup & Replication offers comprehensive protection for your VMware environment without entailing excessive costs.
+Perform vSphere replication using NAKIVO Backup & Replication and ensure comprehensive protection for your VMware environment without entailing excessive costs.